 }

-{\bf Proof.} These formulae are well-known for semi-stable arithmetic surfaces (see e.g. \cite{Fa}, p.410), however the essential ingredients of its proof namely the Faltings Hriljac theorem (see \cite{Hr} theorem 3.1 and \cite{Hr} proposition 3.3) and the adjunction formula \eqref{eq:adjunction} hold also for arithmetic surfaces in the sense of \ref{def:arithsurf}.
+{\bf Proof.} These formulae are well-known for semi-stable arithmetic surfaces (see e.g. \cite{Fa}, p.410); however the essential ingredients of their proof, namely the Faltings-Hriljac theorem (see \cite{Hr} Theorem 3.1 and \cite{Hr} Proposition 3.3) and the adjunction formula \eqref{eq:adjunction}, hold more generally for arithmetic surfaces in the sense of subsection \ref{def:arithsurf}.